 a.
 The conversion rate is added in the date range graph and is made our default graph.
 This option is changed using View Settings.

 b.
 We launched a completely new graph - Probability density - which shows the varying probability of conversion rates for all variations of the test.
 This graph will help visualize the 99-percentile range of the conversion rate and to compare how close or far apart your variations are.

 You can now compare test performance for multiple goals in one view.
 You can add up to 5 goals in one view.

 We have depreciated the variation report, and we have added various filters to the goal view and goal compare view to ensure that you are able to create any version of the report per your preference.

 Winners and Smart Decision

 Previously, VWO suggested Smart Decision when the absolute potential loss associated with deploying the leading variation is less than the threshold of caring.

-Now, along with ensuring that the potential loss of a variation is below the threshold of caring, the variation’s Probability to beat baseline should be higher than 95% for it to be Smart Decision.
+Now, along with ensuring that the potential loss of a variation is below the threshold of caring, the variation’s Probability to beat baseline should be higher than 95% for it to be a Smart Decision.

 Previously, if the difference between the lower limit of the winning variation was at least 1% higher than the upper limit of the losing variation, VWO declared the leading variation as the winner.

 Now, the potential loss of the variation should be below the threshold of caring, and the Probability to be best for the variation should be higher than 95% for it to be Winner.